adelasantosd/normtrace-disability-rights/docs/methodological-note.md

 - institutional review notes;
 - and coding-ready analytical summaries for later comparative or mixed-method work.

-## 6. Pilot scope
+## 6. Current pilot scope

 The present pilot is limited to:

-- **jurisdiction:** Mexico;
+- **jurisdictions:** Mexico; Switzerland
-- **substantive area:** disability rights;
+- **substantive area:** disability rights
-- **initial contrast:** CRPD and the Mexican domestic legal framework, with particular emphasis on the LGIPD.
+- **core international legal instrument:** CRPD
+- **current domestic pilot focus:** Mexican disability-related legal framework, especially the LGIPD; Swiss disability-equality framework, especially the BehiG/LHand/LDis, with cantonal relevance where implementation is subnational

-This focus was chosen because it offers a strong international benchmark, a rich doctrinal field, and a clear opportunity to test the methodology against a legal domain where language, institutional design, accessibility, participation, and enforceability are particularly important.
+This focus was chosen because it offers a strong international benchmark, a rich doctrinal field, and a particularly useful comparison between jurisdictions with different constitutional structures, review pathways, and subnational implementation logics.

 ## 7. Scalability

-Although the current repository documents a pilot for disability rights in Mexico, the underlying architecture is modular and extensible.
+Although the current repository documents a disability-rights pilot centred on Mexico and Switzerland, the underlying architecture is modular and extensible.

 In principle, the same analytical structure may be adapted to: